Keeping employing staff simple

 If you provide live in accommodation it is important to consider whether you wish to make a deduction from wages for this or not and, if so, how much.
 Providing accommodation as part of a wage and benefits package can be helpful with regard to minimum wage calculations as a nominal value (accommodation offset rate) can be included towards the minimum wage.

 The MAXIMUM accommodation charge which can be deducted from an apprentice is the ‘accommodation offset rate’ and is fixed by the government in April each year.
-It is currently £49 per week or £7 per day and is explained more fully here.
+From 1st April 2019 – 31st March 2020 it is £52.85 per week or £7.55 per day and is explained more fully here.

 Note – this is maximum, and you may choose to deduct less than this but should not deduct more from an apprentice, or any other employee who is receiving the National Minimum/Living Wage.